Negan: Season 7

 Negan's chosen victim is Abraham, whom he bludgeons to death with Lucille.
 Enraged, Daryl rushes Negan and punches him in the face, only to be stopped by three Saviors.
 As a reprisal for Daryl's attack, Negan beats Glenn to death in front of Maggie, Glenn's wife.
 Negan then presents Rick with an ultimatum: pledge total loyalty, or the rest of the group will die.
 When Rick remains defiant, Negan threatens to kill Rick's son Carl (Chandler Riggs) and the rest of the group unless Rick cuts the boy's arm off.
-After some hesitation, Rick raises the axe; Negan stops him, satisfied that he has broken the elder Grimes' spirit.
+After some hesitation, Rick raises the axe; Negan stops him, satisfied that he has broken Rick's spirit.
 Negan then allows the surviving members of the group to depart with the warning that the Saviors will return in a week to collect their supplies.
-As insurance against further retaliation, Negan takes Daryl with him.
+As insurance against further retaliation, Negan takes Daryl hostage.

 Negan is shown to rule the Sanctuary (the main Savior stronghold) through fear and rewarding his personal army of enforcers (who identify themselves as "Negan" in a show of loyalty).
 He keeps Daryl locked in a cell and hopes to break his spirit and mold him into one of his Saviors, but Daryl refuses to submit.
 Negan and his men arrive at Alexandria earlier than expected.
 He forces Rick to give him a tour and hold Lucille.
 Both Rick and Father Gabriel (Seth Gilliam) lie to Negan that Maggie is dead in order to protect her from Negan.

 Negan later talks Carl out of shooting a Savior, and decides to take all of Alexandria's guns.
 When two guns go missing from the inventory, Negan threatens to kill Olivia (Ann Mahoney) unless they are found.
 This is later resolved when Rick finds them as well as a hunting rifle which was not in the armory.
 Impressed, Negan states that "this is something to build a relationship on" before telling him to find them something interesting for next time.
 Before leaving, Negan takes back Lucille and tells Rick that "I just slid my dick down your throat and you thanked me for it".

 Negan meets his men returning with supplies from the Hilltop.
 They are attacked by Carl, who kills two of the Saviors and demands Negan come forward.
 Negan is nonchalant about the imminent danger to him, but develops a respect for Carl.
-He later sits Carl down and states that he wants to get to know him better, so he should uncover his eye.
-When Carl begrudgingly does so, Negan pokes fun at the boy's missing eye, but when he sees Carl become visibly upset, he shows genuine remorse and apologizes.
-He grows to genuinely like Carl, and later brings him to watch as he burns Mark (Griffin Freeman), a Savior who has displeased him, with a hot iron to teach everyone a lesson about "following the rules".
+He later has Carl uncover his eye and makes fun of his injury, but shows remorse and apologizes when this upsets Carl.
+He has Carl witness him burn Mark (Griffin Freeman), a Savior who has displeased him, with a hot iron to teach everyone a lesson about "following the rules".
 He then decides to bring Carl back to Alexandria, where they wait for Rick.